hilton/hilton.github.com/blog/_posts/2025-04-01-egg-mayo-sandwich.md

 <p>Cover the pot with the (inverted) moka pot basket, to retain heat,
 so you can achieve and maintain boiling temperature with less power:</p>
 <p><img src="egg-mayo/moka-pot-covered.webp" alt="The moka pot, covered with its basket" /></p>
-<p>The water should return to the boil within 90 seconds, then continue boiling it for a further 8 minutes.</p>
+<p>The water returns to the boil within 90 seconds, then continue boiling it for a further 8 minutes.</p>
 </section>

 <section>